-There were clear responsibilities, roles and systems of accountability to support good governance and management.
+There were clear responsibilities, roles and systems of accountability to support good governance and management in some areas.

-- Structures, processes and systems to support good governance and management were clearly set out, understood and effective.
-The governance and management of partnerships, joint working arrangements and shared services promoted co-ordinated person-centred care. - Staff were clear on their roles and accountabilities including in respect of safeguarding and infection prevention and control - Practice leaders had established policies, procedures and activities to ensure safety and assured themselves that they were operating as intended.
+- Structures, processes and systems to support good governance and management were clearly set out.
+However, systems in the practice had not ensured that all staff were appraised, and processes designed for the management of medicines and prescriptions were not adequate. - Staff were clear on their roles and accountabilities including in respect of safeguarding and infection prevention and control. - Practice leaders had established policies, procedures and activities to ensure safety and assured themselves that they were operating as intended.